Flag of North Korea: Official account

 The decision to change the national flag was relatively unpopular among politically active Koreans at the beginning.
 Lyuh Woon-hyung, for example, described the flag change as "not right".
 The Chondoist Chongu Party also criticised the new design and occasionally refused to participate in demonstrations under the flag.
 When the flag design in the provisional constitution was first read and debated, the representative Chong Chae-yong defended the taegukgi as a symbol of the Korean people's liberation, cherished by Koreans in both the north and south.
-Following the flag's approval by the People's Assembly in April 1948, Kim Tu-bong felt it necessary to defend the new flag and published a book in August titled On the Establishment of the New National Flag and the Abolition of the Taegukgi.
+Following the flag's approval by the People's Assembly in April 1948, Kim Tu-bong felt it necessary to defend the new flag and published a book on 20 August titled On the Establishment of the New National Flag and the Abolition of the Taegukgi.
 In it, he praises the new flag as a symbol of the country's future and discredits the design of the taegukgi as overly complex, unintelligible, and rooted in superstition.

 The North Korean artist Kim Chu-gyong was originally credited by the North Korean government as the flag's designer.
 On the 30th anniversary of the founding of North Korea in 1978, he was given an award for designing the North Korean flag and emblem, and a book was published titled In the Embrace of Grace, which included some of his collected writings.
 He also wrote a detailed account of how he was ordered by Kim Il Sung to make the designs in November 1947, titled The Story of Our Country's National Emblem and National Flag.